SSS135/gadam/README.md

 Optimizer for PyTorch which could be configured as Adam, AdaMax, AMSGrad or something in-between.

-When used with reinforcement learning (Atari + custom PPO implementation) it produces slightly better results than vanilla Adam.
-Though, I haven't done an extensive hyperparameter search.

-By default configured as torch.optim.Adam, except `late_weight_decay = True` as proposed in [Fixing Weight Decay Regularization in Adam](https://arxiv.org/abs/1711.05101)

 With `betas` = (beta1, 0) and `amsgrad_decay` = beta2 it will become AdaMax.

 With `amsgrad_decay` = 0 it will become [AMSGrad](https://openreview.net/forum?id=ryQu7f-RZ).